(Last updated Sept 2017)

 What if I need airport transfers/short transfers around a single city in Zimbabwe?

-One option is to arrange this with your hotel/lodge.
+One option is to arrange the transfer with your hotel/lodge in advance.
 They would be more than happy to do so, and will know the most reliable companies to use.

-Alternatively here are links for Shuttle Direct, Samaita Tours and a directory of taxi services that you can book online or by phone.
-There are usually a host of taxis waiting outside the airport but it’s more reliable to use a taxi company that you’ve booked in advance.
+There are usually a host of taxis waiting outside the airport, but it’s more reliable to use a taxi company that you’ve booked in advance.

-Bringing a car over the border into Zimbabwe
+How do I take a car over the border into Zimbabwe?

 You’ll need: